jhlagado/monty/README.md

 ## What is Monty?

 Monty is a minimalist character-based interpreter but one which aims at fast performance, readability and ease of use.
-It is written for the Z80 miroprocessor and is 5K.
+It is written for the Z80 microprocessor and is 5K.

 Unlike other character-based interpreters, Monty does not use obscure symbols.
 Instead it uses well-known conventions to do expected things.
 Sometimes an operation